top of page

 • Buying a whole chicken is cheaper than buying breast, thighs etc separately.

-• It’s cheaper to cook from scratch, than to buy ready meals.
+• Although it might take longer, it’s cheaper to cook from scratch, than to buy ready meals.

 “Buy the cheaper seasonal vegetables and look back in time to traditional simple cooking and recipes”